-If you have questions, please contact our dedicated and confidential call center at line is available for 90 days from the date of this letter, between the hours of 8:00 a.m. to 8:00 p.m.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at Section 1.
+This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available for 90 days from the date of this letter, between the hours of 8:00 a.m. to 8:00 p.m.
 Eastern time, Monday through Friday, excluding holidays.
-We apologize for any inconvenience or concern this may cause.
-We have taken this matter very seriously and will continue to take significant measures to protect the personal information in our possession.

-Sincerely, Lewis & Clark College
+Sincerely,